Proficient-in-Microsoft-Excel--Thumb

 How to answer Excel interview questions

-A common example of an Excel interview question that a recruiter or hiring manager might ask is: “What’s your favorite Excel formula or function?”
+This is a common example of an Excel interview question that a recruiter or hiring manager might ask.
 For example, you might say you’re a fan of INDEX and MATCH or VLOOKUP, which are a few different tools that are used to find specific data cells in your spreadsheet.
 “Each of these has their own little finicky flaws that can get you into trouble if you don’t know how to use them properly,” Ada says.

-Or an interviewer might ask you something like, “Do you know what a PivotTable is?”
+Or an interviewer might ask you something about a PivotTable and how to use them.
 If you don’t know, a PivotTable is a tool in Excel that automatically restructures a table that allows you to quickly (and cleanly) summarize data with categories and subcategories.
+You can learn how to sort and pivot data in the free Excel Basics course.

 While these might seem like oddly specific questions that are designed to trip you up, they’re really ways for recruiters to see what steps you would take to figure something out or solve a problem and how comfortable you are with the software, Ada says.
 “If someone doesn’t have a favorite Excel function, then probably they haven’t used it enough,” she says.